-Assistant Superintendent Executive Director of Public Safety & Security
+Larry Johnson, Assistant Superintendent Chief of Staff and Executive Director of Public Safety and School Security

 Larry received his Bachelor of Science in Criminal Justice from Grand Valley State University in Grand Rapids, MI and his Masters Degree in Police Administration, from Ferris State University.
 Currently, he is pursing a doctorial degree in Educational Leadership.

 Larry is a former Benton Harbor MI., Lansing MI, and Retired Grand Rapids MI., Police Officer.
 He was also a police Sergeant with the Grand Rapids Police Department.
 While working for the Grand Rapids Police Department, Larry worked in the Departments Vice Unit, Recruiting and Training Unit, and was the supervisor of the Gang Intelligence and Special Response Team (SWAT).
 Throughout his professional career, Larry has received many awards for his actions, including the Grand Rapids Police most prestigious award, the Meritorious Service Award, for his actions in December of 1995, while involved in an undercover drug operation.